 The barman came back, and her friend dragged her away.
 I ordered our drinks and then stood chatting to the boys for a few minutes.
 What are you waiting for?
 If you don’t do something now, someone else will.
 I hesitated then told the lads that I was going after the gorgeous blonde.

-I laughed, shaking my head as I walked away; life was never dull with Jake around.
+I laughed, shaking my head as I walked away.
+Life was never dull with Jake around.

-Eventually, I spotted her, she seemed to be looking for someone and when our eyes met, I realised it was me.
+I stood on the balcony, looking out onto the crowd.
+Some of the diehard jazz fans had gone since the band had left, and the DJ had taken over.
+The Crypt had achieved the dubious acclaim of becoming the in place, and the dance floor throbbed with people gyrating to the music.
+I spotted her.
+She seemed to be looking for someone, and when our eyes met, I realised it was me.
 I’m in there tonight.
 Her eyes slid down my body and up again while mine took the same route over hers.
-She blushed, which I found charming, as she smiled back.
-That was definitely an invitation; I didn’t need asking twice.
-I headed towards her and had got halfway when I found my palms sweating, my mouth was dry, and I realised I hadn’t thought what I was going to say.
+That was an invitation, and I didn’t need asking twice.
+I was halfway across the room when I found my palms sweating, my mouth was dry, and I hadn’t thought about what I was going to say.

 “I’d like that.”

 Her name was Gemma; it suited her.
 It was then that I said it.
 I didn’t think I could say anything so feeble but, in my defence, I was talking to a virtual goddess, and I hadn’t seen her around before.
 I was pleased she was only here for the weekend.
 It didn’t matter how beautiful she was, I wasn’t looking for another relationship.
 She introduced me to her friend, Chris, a stunning willowy redhead.
 I offered to buy them both drinks and headed back to my mates, who seemed to have taken up permanent residence at the bar.

 “No. I’m buying drinks for the two hottest women here tonight.
 Is anybody up for checking O2 out tonight?”
 I asked.